WebOfTrustInfo/verifiable-news/verifiable-claims-schema-org-and-embedded-json-ld.md

 ```

 ### Approach 2: Add `credentials` to `Person` and Digitally Sign JSON-LD Content Using DID Document Keys
-A [_credential_](https://w3c.github.io/vc-data-model/#dfn-credential) is a set of one or more claims made by the same entity about a subject.
-A _verifiable credential_ is a credential that is tamper-resistant and whose authorship can be cryptographically verified.
 ```html
 <!DOCTYPE html>
 <html>